A Comprehensive and Up-to-Date List of the Fastest Footballers Ever, as of 16th December 2023

 As it might have been true, we couldn’t find any official stat that confirms these numbers.
 However, if these numbers were accurate, he would have entered this list as the third-fastest player.

-There are fewer better defenders in world football at one-vs-ones than Aaron Wan-Bissaka.
+There are fewer better defenders in world football one-on-one than Aaron Wan-Bissaka.
 Despite often falling short with his final ball, his pace is one of the best traits that the Manchester United full-back boasts.

 Stats show that the 25-year-old has hit a top speed of 31 km/h in the Premier League this season, and that was set during a match against Crystal Palace.

-José Luis San Martín, the former RM fitness trainer, once said; “Ronaldo was like Ben Johnson”,he continued, “he could do 60 metres in between 6.8 and 7.8 seconds easily”
+José Luis San Martín, the former RM fitness trainer, once said; “Ronaldo was like Ben Johnson.”
+He continued, “he could do 60 meters in between 6.8 and 7.8 seconds easily.”

 That is the only time that we could have found a shred of evidence of his true speed, and that came from one of his friends to the national team and club, Real Madrid.